jack-balster/Personal-Page/README.md

 # Personal Portfolio Site

 Welcome to my personal portfolio site!
 This site showcases my education, skills, projects, and lets you learn more about me.
-The site was built using HTML, CSS, JavaScript, React, and EmailJS for contact form functionality.
+It was built using HTML, CSS, JavaScript, React, and EmailJS for the contact form functionality.

 ## Table of Contents